jvalinsky/DungeonWorld/README.md

 		* ?x2: an __integer__ indicating x coordinate of the lower right corner
 		* ?y1: an __integer__ indicating y coordinate of the upper left corner
 		* ?y2: an __integer__ indicating y coordinate of the lower right corner
-	* Return: a list of points for a room, each in a form of `?room-?x-?y`
+	* Return: a list of points for a room, each in a form of `?room&?x&?y`

 * `room-edges-rect-helper`
 	* helper function for recursively computing the edges in a room that connect each point